SylvieCanongia/color-manager/README.md

 ## Overview

-A web tool for generating HSL color palettes with light and dark variants, designed for developers.
+A web tool for generating color palettes with light and dark variants, supporting HSL, RGB, and HEX formats.
 Features real-time preview, accessibility support, and CSS variables export.

 ### Links